Digital family medicine cabinet — what it includes, how it works and how much it costs

 Why apps built for one person do not solve the household problem

-Apps built for one person work well when the point is your own set of products and your own reminders.
+Apps built for one person work well when the goal is to manage your own set of products and your own reminders.
 A household works differently.
-Here what matters is shared responsibility, several profiles, different access levels, and the ability for more than one person to quickly check what is available.
+Here, what matters is shared responsibility, several profiles, different access levels and the ability for more than one person to quickly check what is in the cabinet.

 If you are comparing approaches, the mojApteczka vs MyTherapy piece is also useful — it shows the difference between a personal tool and a product designed around household logistics.